-I’m not much of a David Brooks fan.
-I read his book Bobos in Paradise a long time ago and I thought it was an excellent bit of cultural observation.
-Brooks is a member of the managerial class, a layer of servants and aids to the ruling class.
+David Brooks is a useful guy to watch at the moment, as he is popular with the managerial class.
+His book, Bobos in Paradise, is an excellent bit of cultural observation.
 He knows his peers well and often does an excellent job describing their habits and world view.
 It is also why he sounds like a space alien when he addresses issues facing common Americans.
 Still, he scores with a column or two a year and this is one such example.

 Many people join the political left driven by a concern for the poor.
 But, over the past several years, the Democratic Party has talked much more about the middle class than the poor.
 Meanwhile, progressive political movements like Occupy Wall Street directed their fervor at the top 1 percent.
 Progressive movies and books have focused their attention on conspiracy and oligarchy at the top, not “Grapes of Wrath” or “How the Other Half Lives” stories at the bottom.

 This is natural.
 The modern left is led by smart professionals — academics, activists, people in the news media, the arts and so on — who tend to live in and around coastal cities.

 If you are a young professional in a major city, you experience inequality firsthand.
 But the inequality you experience most acutely is not inequality down, toward the poor; it’s inequality up, toward the rich.

 You go to fund-raisers or school functions and there are always hedge fund managers and private equity people around.
 You get more attention than them at parties, but your whole apartment could fit in their dining room.
 You struggle with tuition, but their kids go off on ski weekends.
 You wait in line at the post office, but they have staff to do it for them.